anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 1. Courtesy runners for pitchers and catchers cannot be, or have been, in the game at any time other than as a courtesy runner.
 Teams with no eligible players remaining on the bench must use the first player taken out of the game or the player that made the last out.
 1. The pitcher or catcher must play at least one (1) defensive out to be eligible for a courtesy runner unless they reach base in the first inning as a member of the visiting team.

+### Batting Lineup
+The batting lineup shall consist of at minimum 9 slots (or 8 adhering to section [Minimum Number of Players](#minimum-number-of-players)).
+Additional slots may be used without limit (see [Extra Hitter](#extra-hitter)).
+Any player may be substituted in their batting lineup slot by using a pinch-hitter or pinch-runner for that player.
+The original player may not re-enter the game as a hitter.

+### A/B Batting Lineup Slots
+In regular season play, any batting lineup slot may be optionally designated as an "A/B" batting slot, meaning it is shared between two players adhering to the following rules:

+1. The batter designated "A" shall bat the first time through the lineup and the batter designated "B" batting the second time through the lineup, continuing in alternating fashion for the remainder of the game.
+2. Rules for the substitutions of either "A" or "B" batter are the same as any other batting lineup slot.
+3. In the event of injury of either player when there are no reserve players available, the uninjured player shall bat in place of the injured player without penalty.

+In postseason play, the A/B batting slot rule defined above shall not be applicable.

+### Defensive Lineup
+In regular season play, the defensive line-up is independent of the batting lineup and substitutions shall be allowed as follows:

+1. Any player may be freely substituted in the defensive line-up at any time, without affecting the players’ in the batting line-up.
+Players may enter, exit, and re-enter the game in the defensive line-up without limitation.

+In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable CMBA and MLB rules.

 ### Field Status
 The home team shall be responsible for checking the status of the field in the event of rain.
-The home team must report to the President on the status of the field no later than 2:00 pm for a weeknight game, and at least 2 hrs. before a weekend game.
-The visiting manager is encouraged to contact the President for information regarding the status of the field.
+The home team must report the status of the field to the President and the assigned umpire no later than 2:00 pm for a weeknight game, and at least 2 hrs. before a weekend game.
+As a courtesy, the home team should also notify the visiting manager, but the visiting manager may also contact the President for information regarding the status of the field.

 1. Any manager who knowingly falsifies information regarding the status of the field to avoid playing the game will be fined and the team will forfeit the game.